Found in 26 Collections and/or Records:

 The University of Denver's Center for Colorado’s Economic Future was established in 2007 to examine the fiscal health of Colorado's state and local governments and their ability to sustain fundamental public investments appropriate to Colorado's long-term economic vitality.
 The records contain business plans, legal briefings, news releases, strategic planning, studies, and meeting minutes.

-The Department of Economics is a division within the University of Denver within the College of Arts, Humanities and Social Sciences.
-Collection contains 'AcU Economics' correspondence, news clippings, and annual reports.
+Collection contains the records of The Department of Economics as a division within the College of Arts, Humanities and Social Sciences at the University of Denver.
+Though the Economics department at DU was established in 1922, the archival collection contains correspondence, news clippings, and annual reports from 1977-1989.